maurymarkowitz/OpenNEC/doc/OpenNEC file format.md

 - the `material`  is a similar display-only extension  and may be any value, but the following values should be expected; `silver`, `copper`, `aluminum`, `6061-T6`, `6063-T832`, `brass`, `phosphor bronze` and `steel`.
 This list was based on the materials from Yagi Optimizer.

-Converting from onec to NEC
+Converting from oNEC to NEC
 ---------------------------

 The overriding design goal for the oNEC format is to have a simple way to convert the stack into a format that is fully compatible with NEC-2.
 This can be accomplished by removing certain bits of text from the deck, although individual programs may wish to apply additional logic to improve this process.
 There are three basic steps: